Tried and true kid friendly themes & ideas including our fave crafts and recipes

 So, I don’t know where I was on this years ago, however I was turning the pages of one of my October magazines the other evening when I came across these cutie ghost shaped mashed potatoes in a Target ad.
 I knew right then and there that I just had to get these cuties up on the blog for my gluten and dairy free fans.
 I have no idea who to give the proper credit to for the idea, but LOVE this and if I ever find out, I owe them a big thanks!

 The possibilities are endless for awesome mashed potatoes these days including the many healthy twists you can put on them with so many dairy free milk options.
-We’ve used coconut milk and Earth Balance butter before, tried them with soy milk, and even rice milk.
+We’ve used coconut milk and Earth Balance butter before, tried them with flax milk, and even rice milk.
 Many people use almond milk.
-Although I don’t entirely support the idea (not non-gmo), if you’re in a rush, you could even purchase store bought Bob Evans gluten free mashed (as long as you’re not dairy free!) to make this adorable, easy, Halloween side dish.
+Although I don’t entirely support the idea, if you’re in a rush, you could even purchase store bought Bob Evans (not non-gmo, cringe, lol) gluten free mashed (as long as you’re not dairy free!) to make this adorable, easy, Halloween side dish.
 Make it 3 Whole Peas style….all you need is your favorite organic, dairy free mashed potato recipe, a ziploc baggie, and organic peas for the eyes.
 Let’s get started….

 First, prepare your organic mashed potatoes.
 Next, cut the corner off of a Ziploc baggie (or frosting tip and baggie if you have one) and spoon some mashed potatoes into the bag.
 Carefully squeeze out some potatoes in a circular motion onto a plate or serving platter, forming a ghostly pile of mashed potatoes (gradually getting smaller and smaller until you’ve reached the top).
 Last, garnish with peas and serve!